This page describes how Cloud SQL uses self-managed SSL/TLS certificates to securely connect to Cloud SQL instances.

 Enforcing SSL/TLS encryption

 Setting up your Cloud SQL instance to accept SSL/TLS connections enables SSL/TLS connections for the instance, but unsecure connections are still accepted.
-If you do not enforce SSL/TLS for all connections, any issue with your SSL/TLS configuration can cause all connections to default silently to unencrypted.
 If you do not require SSL/TLS for all connections, clients without a valid certificate are allowed to connect.
 For this reason, if you are accessing your instance using public IP, it is strongly recommended that you enforce SSL for all connections.

 Using authorized networks